Exactly What a Lack of Sleep Does to Your Skin

-We all know what lack of sleep can do to a person’s mood, and let’s be real—it ain’t pretty.
-But what about the effect it can have on your skin?
+We all know what lack of sleep can do to a person’s mood, but what about the effect it can have on your skin?

-Most of us keep a glass of water next to the bed for when we awake in the morning thirstier than a 2 am Tinder swipe.
+Most of us keep a glass of water next to the bed for when we wake up in the morning parched.
 That’s because your body is dehydrated, which can be heightened by other elements like alcohol consumption or hot sleeping environments.
 When it comes to your skin, sleep deprivation decreases the moisture levels of your skin and lowers your complexion's pH levels.
-On top of that, if you aren’t sleeping, chances are you aren’t giving your night cream enough time to seep in and work its magic, either.
+On top of that, if you aren’t sleeping enough, there's a good chance you aren’t giving your night cream enough time to seep in and work its magic, either.

-If you are a human who has a mirror in the bathroom, then you have waged war on a pimple before.
-Usually, you attack right before bed, only to retreat from battle moments later nursing a wad of toilet paper and a bruised ego.
-The good news is that you have a solid 8-9 hours of skin repair ahead of you as you sleep, most likely resulting in a small scab by morning.
-But if you’re not getting much sleep, your immune system becomes depleted, drastically decreasing the power of the wound healing process whilst also raising the risk of developing an infection.
+The good news is that if you get a solid 8-9 hours sleep, your skin will be able to repair itself and you'll likely wake up with a much better looking imperfection.
+However, if you’re not getting much sleep, your immune system becomes depleted, drastically decreasing the power of the wound healing process whilst also raising the risk of developing an infection.
 Healthy tissue is paramount for wounds to heal, and essential tissue growth happens while you snooze.

-Speaking of acne, remember naively thinking that bad skin was only a teenager’s problem?
-Ah, those were the days.
-If like most of us, you’re still dealing with breakouts and blemishes well into your adult life, your sleep routine could be to blame.
-Again, lack of sleep affects your immune system, paving the way for inflammation, redness, and breakouts to flourish.
-Other inflammatory skin disorders like eczema, psoriasis, and rosacea also rely on a healthy immune system to help restore balance and speed up the healing process.
+Lack of sleep affects your immune system, paving the way for inflammation, redness and breakouts to flourish.
+Other inflammatory skin disorders like eczema, psoriasis and rosacea also rely on a healthy immune system to help restore balance and speed up the healing process.